ernestoalejo/gulp-ondemand-server/README.md

 });
 ```

-**NOTE**: If you want custom local domains in Linux, you can edit /etc/hosts
-and copy-paste the localhost line with the new domain.
+**NOTE**: If you want custom local domains in Linux, you can edit /etc/hosts and copy-paste the localhost line with the new domain.

 ## Why?

-Mainly because I have a not-so-good laptop that doesn't keep up compiling
-every time I change the Sublime tab (and autosaves).
+Mainly because I have a not-so-good laptop that doesn't keep up compiling every time I change the Sublime tab (and autosaves).

-With this plugin I can develop and save as much as I want, and it will execute
-only the needed tasks before any request hits the real page.
+With this plugin I can develop and save as much as I want, and it will execute only the needed tasks before any request hits the real page (when I refresh the page).